ThomIves/MatrixInverse/README.md

 ## Getting started

 1. DevelopmentNotebook.ipynb contains the brute force code used to illustrate the methods.
    DevelopmentNotebook.py is a python script version of DevelopmentNotebook.ipynb for those that do not use Jupyter notebooks.
 2. ODFDevNB.ipynb contains similar code to DevelopmentNotebook.ipynb but prints output in LibreOffice Math format to automate the illustrations of the matrix math.
+It also had a corresponding .py file.
 3. MatrixInversion3x3StepbyStep.txt is a detailed step-by-step explanation of the procedure, manually speaking, on a 3x3 matrix.
 4. MatrixInversion5x5StepbyStep.txt is a detailed step-by-step explanation of the procedure, manually speaking, on a 5x5 matrix.
 5. MatrixInverseStepByStep.ipynb is the programming used to create MatrixInversionXxXStepbyStep.txt, because I was TOO LAZY to have done all of the MatrixInversionXxXStepbyStep.txt work by hand!
+It has a corresponding .py file.
 6. MatrixInversion.ipynb is a Jupyter notebook that walks you through the inversion programming steps.
-7. MatrixInversion.py is for those that do not use Jupyter notebooks.
+There is a corresponding .py version.
-8. Finally, LinearAlgebraPurePython.py is a module file to be imported and have it's functions called in basic linear algebra work.
+7. LinearAlgebraPurePython.py is a module file to be imported and have it's functions called in basic linear algebra work.
-9. LinearAlgebraPractice.py is a simple python script that imports LinearAlgebraPurePython.py and uses it's functions.
+8. LinearAlgebraPractice.py is a simple python script that imports LinearAlgebraPurePython.py and uses it's functions.

 ## Deploying / Publishing